 Supports ecological functions and minimizes disturbances to natural vegetation and wildlife habitats.

 Manage and conserve natural preserves based on sound scientific principles.
-Manage vegetation through use of Integrated Pest Management Program.
+Manage vegetation through use of Integrated Pest Management programs.

 Use on-site caretakers in park and recreation facilities as a security and maintenance resource whenever feasible.
 Encourage residents, community organizations and other volunteers to share responsibility for parks by giving them a role in park stewardship.

-Define park use rules and regulations through the county’s park ordinances.
+Define park use rules and regulations through the county’s park ordinances, and post them in conspicuous locations at each park or recreational site.
 Park use rules and regulations should maximize access and ensure safety and the protection and preservation of public assets.

 Follow training and safety awareness standards as prescribed by the American Public Works Association Manual adopted by Thurston County Public Works.